ceejbot/light-cycle/README.md

 });

 // Create entries in the hash ring for each of our redis caches, using redis:host:port as
-// their unique ids in the
-for (var i = 0; i < myRedisInstances.length; i++)
+// their unique ids in the ring. for (var i = 0; i < myRedisInstances.length; i++)
 {
     var redisShard = myRedisInstances[i];